-Its legal existence is sanctioned by Declaration 137 (VIII) of the 8th Ordinary Session of the Assembly of Heads of State and Government of the African Union held on 29 and 30 January 2007 in Addis Ababa (Ethiopia), approving the Great Green Wall initiative.
+Its legal existence is sanctioned by Declaration 137 (VIII) of the 8th Ordinary Session of the Assembly of Heads of State and Government of the African Union held on the 29th and 30th of January, 2007 in Addis Ababa (Ethiopia), approving the Great Green Wall initiative.

 The IGMV concerns all the Saharo-Sahelian states.
-It is based on the implementation of the United Nations Convention to Combat Desertification, signed in Paris on 17 June 1994, on the Constitutive Act of the African Union adopted in Lomé on 12 July 2000 and on the new vision for sustainable development created by the New Partnership for Africa's Development (NEPAD).
-The overall objective of the IGMV is to contribute to meeting the multiple challenges of sustainable development faced by the Saharo-Sahelian states within a strategic framework of combating desertification, the adverse effects of climate change, biodiversity conservation and sustainable development.
+It is based on the implementation of the United Nations Convention to Combat Desertification, signed in Paris on the 17th of June, 1994, on the Constitutive Act of the African Union adopted in Lomé on the 12th of July, 2000 and on the new vision for sustainable development created by the New Partnership for Africa's Development (NEPAD).
+The overall objective of the IGMV is to contribute to meeting the multiple challenges of sustainable development faced by the Saharo-Sahelian states within a strategic framework of combating desertification, the adverse effects of climate change, biodiversity conservation, and sustainable development.